-Cost Management | We must adopt a mindset of long-term fiscal stability by balancing our budget year after year (revenue is greater than or equal to cost) and building a robust reserve fund to manage through future external uncertainties.
+Cost Management | We must adopt a mindset of long-term fiscal stability by balancing our budget year after year (ensuring that revenue is always greater than or equal to cost) and building a robust reserve fund to manage through future external uncertainties.
 This work requires a variety of painful decisions that impact all academic and administrative programs and all employee groups.
 See remaining document (sections II - V below) for additional information.